CesarArcano97/CesarArcano97/README.md

 👋 About Me

 Hi!
-I'm César Miguel Aguirre Calzadilla, a Physicist passionate about Machine Learning, Deep Learning, and Artificial Intelligence, currently pursuing a Master’s in Statistical Computing at CIMAT Monterrey
+I'm César Aguirre, a Physicist passionate about Machine Learning, Deep Learning, and Artificial Intelligence, currently pursuing a Master’s in Statistical Computing at CIMAT Monterrey
 .

 🎓 M.Sc.
 Statistical Computing (2024–2026) – CIMAT, Monterrey